jbdoumenjou/mychat/README.md

 I keep let the phoneNumber in the query parameter, but it should be in the token, or in a way that does not expose it.
 We should use a pagination system to avoid returning all the chats at once.

+## Step 5: Create the API - list the messages for a chats

+I considered both `/chats/{chat_id}/messages` and `/messages?chat={chat_id}`.
+I chose `/chats/{chat_id}/messages` for its simplicity and clarity.
+This approach avoids confusion about which query parameters are available.
+While the query-based path /messages?chat={chat_id} is more suited for searches or complex filtering, the hierarchical path `/chats/{chat_id}/messages` aligns better with the current lifecycle of a chat app, where the primary goal is to retrieve messages belonging to a specific chat.

+For this step, I keep the same line of thought as the previous steps, and the in memory database.
+We should have more tests, especially unit test on repositories to migrate to a real database.